Why we need a new public high school in Canada Bay

-Shamefully underfunded and overcrowded, Concord High School operates at more than 40% over capacity, with approximately 1,300 students attending a school built for 900.
-Members of the Parents and Citizens Association (P&C) of Concord High School has put out a statement on their key concerns about the school.
-They have also provided photos showing the current state of disrepair of the school.
+Concord High School currently operates at more than 40% over capacity, with approximately 1,300 students attending a school built for 900.
+In response to extended lobbying and complaints by members of the Parents and Citizens Association (P&C) of Concord High School (see a statement on their key concerns and the past state of disrepair of the school) the previous Coalition government committed to an upgrade which will replace the demountables, increasing capacity to 1,340 students.
+A completion date has not been provided, but the work might take four or five years to complete.

 At 25%, the percentage of students attending Concord High – their only local public high school – is far lower than the NSW statewide average of 65% of students who attend public high schools in their local area.
 There are anecdotal reports of unmet demand, including a substantial number of would-be attendees of Concord High going to local Catholic High Schools.